svanderburg/php-sbdata/README.md

 ======
 Currently the following `Field` classes are provided by this library:

 * `TextField`.
 Displays a field as text and text input field.
+It automatically sanitizes trailing whitespaces.
+* `TextAreaField`.
+Displays a field as text and text area.
+It automatically sanitizes trailing whitespaces.
-* `EmailField` Displays a field as e-mail hyperlink and text input field.
+* `RawTextField`.
+Displays a field as text and text input field.
+Input is not sanitized.
-* `HiddenField`.
-Displays a field as hidden field.
+* `RawTextAreaField`.
+Displays a field as text and text area.
+Input is not sanitized.
-* `KeyLinkField`.
-Displays a link to a page responsible for displaying an object.
-* `MetaDataField`.
-Includes meta data (typically foreign keys) in a form that can be used as meta data for the key link fields.
 * `NumericIntTextField`.
 Displays a field as text and text input field which only accepts numeric integer values.
+Input is also checked for valid integer numbers.
-It is also possible to use a read-only variant of this field: `ReadOnlyNumericIntTextField` that is particularly useful for records having a numeric key that is not allowed to change.
+* It is also possible to use a read-only variant of this field:
+  `ReadOnlyNumericIntTextField` that is particularly useful for records having a numeric key that is not allowed to change, such as primary keys.
+* `DateField`.
+Displays a field as text and validates it as a ISO date value.
-* `TextAreaField`.
-Displays a field as text and text area.
+* `EmailField` Displays a field as e-mail hyperlink and text input field and checks whether a value is a valid email address.
 * `URLField`.
 Displays a field as a hyperlink and text input field.
-* `DateField`.
-Displays a field as text and validates it as a date value.
+  It also checks whether user provided input is a valid URL.
 * `PasswordField`.
 Display a field as a password field and restricts viewing it.
 * `CheckBoxField`.
 Displays a field as a checkbox and uses a preconfigured value to determine whether it has been checked or not.